zrafa/cam_localization_for_mips/README.md

 # cam_localization_for_mips
 Camera localization using apriltags port for mips with image adquisition

-This repository has a modified example application for apriltags 3.0, which takes a picture from linux webcam driver (/dev/video*), converts to jpeg, and then gets the camera localization using apriltags and few extra source code lines.
+This repository has a modified example application for apriltags 3.0, which takes a picture from linux webcam driver (/dev/video*), converts to jpeg, and then gets the camera localization using apriltags.

 There are no external dependencies, and the code is almost 100% in C language.
 It lets to test this prototype in embedded systems (no opencv, neither other huge libraries dependences).

 The makefiles has hardcoded compiler mips instructions, for building the source code for MIPS architecture (big endian, openwrt Linux distribution).

-The are several components:
+There are several components:
 - apriltags 3.0
 - the example apriltags_demo modified, which reports camera localization in a 2d world
 - the lib jpeg9 library